CEATEC Exhibition Manual Site

 5-21.
 Others

-4. Each exhibitor shall comply with the laws and regulations of Japan.
-The show sponsor, the Organizing Committee and the Association will not accept any responsibility resulting from any violation of laws and regulations by exhibitors.
+4. Exhibitors shall comply with the laws and regulations of Japan, and the organizer, the Organizing Committee and the Association shall not be held liable for any violation of the laws and regulations by exhibitors.

 5-22.
 Organizing Committee